What It Always Is: Plot

 Meanwhile, Siddiq discovers that Ezekiel has thyroid cancer and does not know how long he'll live.
 Though Ezekiel's grandmother and father fought off the same illness, Ezekiel is convinced that his condition is terminal in the current world which lacks modern medicine.
 Siddiq contacts Alexandria as he plans to return that night, but arranges for Carol to come talk to Ezekiel.
 However, just as Carol is about to come on, Ezekiel turns off the radio.
-Meanwhile Yumiko confronts Magna about the stolen supplies, as she was the one guarding inventory; Magna denies it.
+Meanwhile Yumiko confronts Magna about the stolen supplies, as she was the one guarding the inventory; Magna denies it.

 After Negan and Brandon rescue a mother and son trapped aboard a bus, and growing increasingly irritated with Brandon's pestering and idolization of the Saviors' way of life, Negan tells him to leave.
 After Brandon storms off, Negan is soon drawn to the son and promises that he will lead them in the right direction to the Hilltop where he and his mother can live peacefully.
 When Negan returns from collecting firewood, he finds that Brandon has killed the two, thinking this was a test to become Negan's protégé.
 Enraged by the senseless murder, Negan takes a stone and beats Brandon to death, then recovers the bat and his jacket, and continues on.

 That night at the Hilltop, Daryl talks to Connie, having agreed not to inform the rest of the community and instead saying that they simply found the supplies, and tells her he understands the bond of family.
 Out in the woods, Negan purposely crosses into Whisperer territory, shouting and baiting walkers to come toward him.
 As he starts killing a group of them, however, he is caught and thrown to the ground by Beta.